-The Depositary Agreement provides that the Depositary be engaged to maintain the safe custody of the property of the Company and to fulfil other duties required in the OEIC Regulations, FUND and COLL.
+The Depositary Agreement provides that the Depositary be engaged to maintain the safe custody of the Scheme Property and to fulfil other duties required in the OEIC Regulations, FUND and COLL.

 Under the Depositary Agreement, the Depositary has the power to appoint subcustodians and may include in such appointment powers to sub-delegate.
 The Depositary has delegated custody of the Scheme Property to The Northern Trust Company (the 'Custodian').
-The Custodian has, in turn, sub-delegated the custody of assets in certain markets in which the Company may invest in various sub-delegates ("sub-custodians").
+Contact details for the Custodian are set out in Appendix G. The Custodian has, in turn, sub-delegated the custody of assets in certain markets in which the Company may invest in various sub-delegates ("sub-custodians").